 Use of digital maps in navigation devices and mobiles has become passé, more so, because these maps are simple, primarily meant for humans, who can understand simple instructions as they navigate.
 In this era of autonomous vehicles, where machines and robots need to make decisions on roads, we need a new set of maps, purposefully built for robotic systems.
 Maps now need to be democratized beyond humans.

 While robots have the capability to do some things more efficient than humans, humans are still much wiser.
 The real-time decision-making capability, when it comes to driving and navigation is one of those key areas, where humans still have the edge.
 For example, decisions humans really take for granted such as stopping the vehicle at the right place, watching for a traffic signal at the intersection, or to avoid a split in the last minute to avoid an obstacle on the road, become very hard for robots to make.
 So, as part of the decision-making process, mapping becomes a really critical component of helping the robots make the right decisions at the right time.

 How are HD Maps made?

-When it comes for a self-driving car to precisely locate itself, the visual sensors such as cameras typically have limitations.
+When it comes to a self-driving car to precisely locate itself, the visual sensors such as cameras typically have limitations.
 This is where the LiDAR sensor plays a role in precisely measuring the depth or distance in a 3D space.
-However, both LiDAR and cameras are typically working together, running very fast, multiple times per second.
-If a car is typically driving at a speed of 70 miles/hr., at that speed the sensors are collecting a lot of data at a very high speed as well.
+However, both LiDAR and cameras typically work together, running very fast, multiple times per second.
+If a car is typically driving at a speed of 70 miles/hr, the sensors are collecting a lot of data at that high speed as well.
 In this scenario, the car is consuming and creating the maps at the same time.

 The other part of this is the software.
 The software part is also really interesting, as the software powers the hardware to collect and record the data and this information must be made sharable.